Volunteer Rights & Responsibilities

 To help ensure a healthy environment for clients, visitors, volunteers, and staff, agency premises are smoke free.

 Never bring drugs or alcohol into Boys & Girls Aid.
-Volunteers are subject to immediate dismissal if there are under the influence of drugs or alcohol while performing their volunteer duties.
+Volunteers are subject to immediate dismissal if they are under the influence of drugs or alcohol while performing their volunteer duties.

 A criminal records background check is required for some volunteer assignments.
 A volunteer must pass this check to be given an assignment involving clients or dealing with sensitive information.

 Some reimbursement may be available depending on the volunteer assignment.
-The assistant director of outreach will explain what reimbursement is available and the requirements to receive reimbursement.
+The Advancement Manager will explain what reimbursement is available and the requirements to receive reimbursement.
 Volunteers may receive mileage reimbursement when driving clients to authorized appointments, visits, or school in your personal vehicle.
 Further instructions on how to obtain mileage reimbursement will be shared with volunteers during your orientation period.
 For those who do not wish to claim reimbursement, the volunteer is welcome to track the number of volunteer miles driven, and other allowable expenses, for tax purposes.